What Is Sleep Apnea?

 Philips CPAP Machines Recalled

-In June 2021, Philips issued a recall for several of its CPAP machines.
-Sound abatement foam in the devices may break down and enter the body through the nose or mouth, causing health problems such as cancer and respiratory problems.
+In June 2021, Philips issued a CPAP recall for several of its machines.
+Sound abatement foam in the devices may break down and enter the body through the nose or mouth, causing side effects such as cancer and respiratory problems.

 Philips is the largest maker of CPAP machines and the recall affected millions of its products.